Car insurance fraud is a common crime in Nevada.

 Nevada Vandalism Penalties:

-Nevada vandalism penalties may include fines, restitution, community service, a suspended driver's license, and possibly incarceration.
+Nevada vandalism penalties may include fines, victim restitution, community service, a suspended driver's license, and possibly incarceration.
 Vandalism may be charged as a misdemeanor or a felony depending on the circumstances of the case.2

 In general, the extent of damage done corresponds with the severity of the punishment.
 Causing at least $5,000 worth of damage usually carries a minimum of 10 days in jail.3